-- 1. Which of the following body fluids spread HIV?
-(Circle all that apply.)
+- 1. Which body fluid does not spread HIV?

 - A. Blood

 - B. Sweat

 - C. Semen

 - D. Vaginal secretion

-- E. Unsure

 - 2. Which is the best way to protect yourself from Sexually Transmitted Infections including HIV?

 - A. Abstain from sex

 - B. Use condoms consistently and correctly

 - C. Have only one sexual partner

 - D. Take vitamin C

-- E. Unsure

 - 3. Which of the following is a Sexually Transmitted Infection?

 - A. Dermatitis

-- B. Chlamidia
+- B. Chlamydia

 - C. Asthma

 - D. Amenorrhea

-- E. Unsure

-- 4. What is a part of female reproductive system that is responsible for the production of egg cells?
+- 4. What is a part of the female reproductive system that is responsible for the production of egg cells?

 - A. Fallopian tubes

 - B. Ovary

 - C. Uterus

 - D. Vagina

-- E. Unsure

-- 5. What is the part of male reproductive system responsible for the production of sperm cells?
+- 5. What part of the male reproductive system is responsible for the production of sperm cells?

 - A. Scrotum

 - B. Penis

 - C. Testicles

 - D. Urethra

-- E. Unsure
+- 6. Which of the following is NOT an example of a gender role?

+- A.Women are more caring than men

+- B. Women can become pregnant

+- C. Men do not cry

+- D. Women are better at cooking than men

-- 6. Which of the following contraceptive methods is least effective in preventing pregnancy?
+- 7. Which of the following contraceptive methods is the least effective in preventing pregnancy?

 - A. Intrauterine Device (IUD)

 - B. Oral contraceptive pills

 - C. Withdrawal

 - D. Injectables such as DepoProvera

-- E. Unsure
+- 8. The most likely time for a girl/woman to get pregnant is:

+- A. During her period

+- B. Just before her period

+- C. Around 14 days before her next period

+- D. Immediately after her period